hsjoihs/calc_minsec/README.md

 # calc_minsec
-I need to add a bunch of mm:ss
+I need to add/subtract a bunch of mm:ss